Marshall, Texas: Early and mid-20th century

-Late 20th-early 21st centuries
+Late 20thearly 21st centuries

 The Civil Rights Movement reached into the 1960s, 1970s, and 1980s.
 In the 1960s, students organized the first sit-ins in Texas, in the rotunda of the county courthouse on Whetstone Square.
 They protested continuing segregation of public schools.
-This governmental practice had been declared unconstitutional in 1954 by the US Supreme Court in Brown v.
+This practice had been declared unconstitutional in 1954 by the Supreme Court in Brown v.
 Board of Education.
 In 1970, all Marshall public schools were finally integrated.

-Also in that year, Carolyn Abney became the first woman to be elected to the Marshall City Commission.
-In April 1975, nearly a decade after passage of the federal Voting Rights Act of 1965, local businessman Sam Birmingham became the first African American to be elected to the city commission.
+Also in 1970, Carolyn Abney became the first woman elected to the Marshall City Commission.
+In 1975, nearly a decade after passage of the federal Voting Rights Act of 1965, local businessman Sam Birmingham became the first African American elected to the city commission.
 In the 1980s, he was elected as the city's first African-American mayor.
-Birmingham retired in 1989 for health concerns and was succeeded by his wife, Jean Birmingham.
+Birmingham retired in 1989 for health reasons and was succeeded by his wife, Jean Birmingham.

 Marshall's railroad industry declined during the restructuring of the industry; most trains were converted to diesel fuel, and many lines merged.
 Construction of the Interstate Highway System after World War II and expansion of trucking, plus the increase in airline traffic, also led to railway declines.
 The T&P shops closed in the 1960s, and T&P passenger service ceased in 1970.
 The Texas oil bust of the 1980s devastated the local economy.
 The city's population declined by about 1,000 between 1980 and 1990.

 During the mid-20th century, the city lost many of its historic landmarks to redevelopment or neglect.
 For a time people preferred "modern" structures.
 Other buildings were demolished because tax laws favored new construction.

 By 1990, Marshall's opera house, the Missouri Capitol, the Moses Montefiore Synagogue, the original Viaduct, the Capitol Hotel, and the campus of Bishop College (including the Wyalucing plantation house) had been demolished.
 In the 1970s, the city began to study historic preservation efforts of nearby Jefferson.
 Since then it has emphasized preservation of historic assets.